moveit/moveit_tutorials/index.rst

    doc/move_group_python_interface/move_group_python_interface_tutorial
    doc/moveit_commander_scripting/moveit_commander_scripting_tutorial

-Using MoveIt!
-Directly Through the C++ API
+Using MoveIt Directly Through the C++ API
 ------------------------------------------
-Building more complex applications with MoveIt! often requires developers to dig into MoveIt!’s C++ API.
+Building more complex applications with MoveIt often requires developers to dig into MoveIt’s C++ API.
 As an added plus, using the C++ API directly skips many of the ROS Service/Action layers resulting in significantly faster performance.

 .. toctree::
    :maxdepth: 1